dingetje/SkyView-AMOLED-round-1.75-Waveshare/README.md

 ---
 #### ** 3D Case**
-The case for the 1.75" Display is not ready yet.
+An STL file for a 3D printed case for the 1.75" Display can be found in the folder.
+The case is designed for the standard version with protective case.

 ---